Hinduism in Ukraine

 Hinduism is a minority religion in Ukraine.
 It is followed by 0.1% of the population (around 44,000), with a slightly higher proportion in Western Ukraine (0.2%).
-The majority of Ukrainian Hindus were Shaivites.

 Demographics

-According to the 2016 survey by Razumkov Centre, Hindu believers constituted 0.2% of the population of Ukraine, with a slightly higher proportion in Donbass (0.6%) and eastern Ukraine (0.3%).
+According to the 2016 survey by Razumkov Centre, Hindu believers constituted 0.2% of the population of Ukraine, with a slightly higher proportion in Donbas (0.6%) and eastern Ukraine (0.3%).
 The percentage of Hindus decreased by 0.1% according to the 2018 survey by Razumkov Centre, with a slightly higher proportion in Western Ukraine (0.2%) and less than 0.1% in other regions.